Education (Grants and Allowances) (Jersey) Order 2018

 (b) any amount payable, whether under an order of a court or any agreement, for the maintenance of the first person or of any other person dependent on the first person;

-(c) any benefit or bonus or payment (however described) payable to or in respect of the first person under any of the following Laws, including any Regulations or Orders made under those Laws –
+(c) any benefit or bonus or payment (however described) payable to or in respect of the first person under either of the following Laws, including any Regulations or Orders made under those Laws –

 (ii) Social Security (Jersey) Law 1974,

-(iii) Income Support (Jersey) Law 2007,
+(iii) Income Support (Jersey) Law 2007, and

 (d) deemed income under paragraphs (2) and (3).[5]